saniyakolangde/EmployeeData/README.md

 # Employee Data

+We have two datasets (Source - Kaggel):
+1) General employee information
-We have two datasets (Source: Kaggel) 1) general employee data 2) employee survey results about job satisfaction, work life balance and environment satisfaction.
+2) Employee survey results about job satisfaction, work life balance and environment satisfaction.

 We will be carrying out SQL and Python queries on dataset to find co-relations between the two data sets.